An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Measured Data

 \subsection{Pulse Shape Effect Based on Measured Data}

 A Keithley B1500A semiconductor parameter analyzer was utilized to provide the specific pulse widths to the devices.
 Twenty devices were measured for different SET voltages at various pulse widths.
 Fig. \ref{fig:pulse_1T1R} (a) shows the pulse width effect at \SI{0.8}{\volt}.
 Lower pulse width results in higher resistance after a SET operation.
 Conversely, a higher pulse width results in a lower final resistance after the SET operation.
 In addition, the SET resistance is not in our targeted LRS region for programming.
 Due to that, \SI{0.8}{\volt} as a SET voltage is not reliable with various pulse widths.
 Fig. \ref{fig:pulse_1T1R} (b) exhibits the pulse shaping effect on the 1T1R devices at \SI{1.2}{\volt} for $V_{in}$.
 Here the pulse width has less effect on the SET resistance.
-However, when compared to Fig. \ref{fig:pulse_1T1R} (a) there are some similarities that can be observed between the relationship of resistance and pulse width.
+According to Fig. \ref{fig:pulse_cadence_1T1R}, there are minimal effects of pulse width on the 3T1R design.
+Thus, for the work shown in Fig. \ref{fig:pulse_1T1R}, the pulse width analysis is not considered for the 3T1R design.
+However, when compared to Fig. \ref{fig:pulse_1T1R} (a) there are some similarities that can be observed between the relationship of resistance and pulse width with different $V_{set}$ voltages.
+For instance, as the pulse width increases, the resistance decreases.
+This effect is less apparent for \SI{0.8}{\volt} since only a partial filament is formed due to the low $SET$ voltage.
+It can also be seen that with a lower $V_{set}$ the resulting resistance is higher overall.